hmmbhsakar/my_study/self_management/daily_report/daily report.md

 # Daily report

+## 2025/10/05

+1. Downloaded ffmpeg to create a new Study with me, a combined one for study stream audio merger

 ## 2025/10/04

 1. Further kept on regarding ChatGPT suggestion on addition of POSIX, which eventually lead to learning a lot of new things, for which on 3rd Oct also and today added in the respective folders.